Saturday Night Live season 37: Cast

-This was the final season for longtime cast members Kristen Wiig and Andy Samberg, both cast members since 2005, as well as for Abby Elliott, who had been a cast member since 2008.
+This was the final season for longtime cast members Kristen Wiig and Andy Samberg, who had both been on for seven seasons since 2005, as well as for Abby Elliott, who had been a cast member for four seasons since 2008.
 Elliott was let go from the show following the finale, while Wiig and Samberg both left on their own terms.